nwg-piotr/nwg-shell/index.md

 2. Half-baked PRs won't be merged:

 - Make sure you don't introduce new bugs.
 We already have enough bugs to fix.
 - _The project is intended for users of all skill levels_.
 Make sure that your new feature is well explained to the user.
 Add tooltips where needed.
+Update README / Wiki.

 ## Issues